Hoyant-Su/Hoyant-Su/README.md

-### Hi there 👋
-### I'm currently an undergraduate senior in Fudan university.
+Undergraduate senior in Fudan university
-### I'm currently learning Sodility and developing on Remix.
+Currently learning Sodility & developing on Remix
-### My graduate studies will be conducted at Shanghai AI LAB.
+My graduate studies will be conducted at Shanghai AI LAB.

 <!--